jsnmrs/jasonmorris/_posts/2016-02-15-rotating-ssh-keys.md

 `pbcopy < ~/.ssh/id_rsa.pub`

+In the event that `pbcopy` isn't available, print the public key to the console for copy/pasting with:

+`cat ~/.ssh/id_rsa.pub`

 Then you'll be able to paste the key into your [GitHub SSH Key page](https://github.com/settings/ssh) to enable your new key.

 While you're there, it's a good opportunity to review any other SSH keys you have in GitHub and rotate/remove as needed.